- by Luisa

 Misconceptions about natural preservatives

-If you read some DIY blogs, you'll see that some ingredients are labelled as preservative, yet they're not.
+Furthermore, if you read some DIY blogs, you'll see that some other ingredients are labelled as preservative, yet they're not.
+To be precise, some might have antimicrobial properties , yet in most cases they're not enough to fully protect a water based product from spoilage.

 - Vitamin E is not a preservative.
 It's an antioxidant.